nobodyishappy/tp/docs/UserGuide.md

 #### Marking a task: `marktask`

-Marks a task to the task list as done.
+Marks a task in the task list as <span style="color:green">Done</span>.

 Format: `marktask TASK_INDEX [MORE_TASk_INDEX]`

 Notes:
+* The index refers to the index number shown in the displayed task list.
+* The index **must be a positive integer** 1, 2, 3, …​

 Result:
+* If at least one of the index provided is invalid, an error message will be displayed.
+* Otherwise, the task(s) at the index (or indices) provided will be marked as <span style="color:green">Done</span>

 Examples:
 * `marktask 1`

 ### Unmarking a task: `unmarktask`

-Marks a task to the task list as not done.
+Marks a task in the task list as <span style="color:red">Not Done</span>.

 Format: `unmarktask TASK_INDEX`

 Notes:
+* The index refers to the index number shown in the displayed task list.
+* The index **must be a positive integer** 1, 2, 3, …​

 Result:
+* If at least one of the index provided is invalid, an error message will be displayed.
+* Otherwise, the task(s) at the index (or indices) provided will be marked as <span style="color:red">Not Done</span>.

 Examples:
 * `unmarktask 1`